asreview/asreview/docs/source/features/post_screening.rst

 5. You will be asked whether you want to save an excel or a csv file.
 6. You will be asked where to save the file.

+Two columns will be added to your dataset:

+The column titled **included** contains the labels as provided by the user:
+``0`` = not relevant, ``1`` = relevant and if missing it means the record is not seen during the screening process.
+First, all relevant records are presented in the order these shown during the screening process.
+Then, all records not seen during the screening proces are presented ordered from most to least relevant according to the last iteration of the model.
+At end of the file all non-relevant records are presented in the order these are shown during the screening proces.

+The second column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described above.

 .. figure:: ../../images/asreview_project_page_download.png
    :alt: ASReview project download